 The National Association of REALTORS® does research on a wide range of topics of interest to real estate practitioners, including market data, commercial, international, home buying and selling, NAR member information, and technology.
 Use the data they contain to improve your business through knowledge of the latest trends and statistics.

-This is a guide to the surveys, reports, data and products that NAR Research has created, updated for 2016.
+This is a guide to the surveys, reports, data and products that NAR Research has created.

 NAR seeks to determine whether a shortage of appraisers exists and to what extent, and to explore other issues facing the appraisal profession.